blakesullivan03/blakesullivan03/README.md

 🚀 **Software Engineer | Media Creative | Team Lead**

 ### About Me
-- 🎓 Pursuing a B.S. in Computer Science at the University of South Carolina
+- 🎓 Completing a B.S. in Computer Science at the University of South Carolina
-- 🔭 I’m currently working on **SkillScout**, a job search and career development platform using the MERN stack.
+- 🔭 I’m currently developing **SkillScout**, a job search and career development platform using the MERN stack.
-- 🎬 I'm also producing a **promotional video** for the **University of South Carolina's Studio Art Department** through my company, **Carolina Sky Studios**.
-- 💻 I have experience in **JavaScript, Python, HTML, Git, React, Node.js, MongoDB, .NET, and C#**.
+- 💻 Experienced in **JavaScript, Python, HTML, Git, React, Node.js, MongoDB, .NET, and C#**.
-- 🎥 Passionate about blending **technology and storytelling**, whether in web development or filmmaking.
+- 🎥 Passionate about blending **Technology and Storytelling**.
 - 📍 Based in **South Carolina**.

 ### Projects